-Daniel's half of a two-faced robot in the Year 12 production of "Thumbs Up" in the Xanten Theatre.
+Daniel's half Daniel say of a two-faced Mondia wa robot in the Year for his dev 12 production of "Thumbs Up" in the Xanten

+Theatre.

 Daniel says St Norbert College Music Coordinator Mr Nunzio Mondia was a great source of encouragement and inspiration for his development as a musician.
 2000 Head Boy Daniel East (second from right) and friends after chairing a College assembly.